Colorado Springs Vehicular Eluding Defense Lawyers

-If you are facing charges of vehicular eluding, you are in a dangerous legal situation.
+If you are facing charges of vehicular eluding in Colorado Springs, you are in a dangerous legal situation.
 You are at risk of losing your freedom, paying hefty fines, and being sent to prison for years.
 Your defense starts the minute you are arrested.
 You have rights, including the right to remain silent and the right to an attorney.
 Do not answer questions or try to explain what occurred.
 Remain silent and contact us as soon as you are given the opportunity to make a call, which typically occurs once you are booked into custody.

 As soon as you contact The Bussey Law Firm, P.C., we can begin building your defense, which may include:

 - You were not aware that the police were pursuing you.

 - You attempted to pull over safely but could not do so due to traffic or dangerous conditions, and you only appeared to be eluding the police.